This leaflet was originally provided by Miriam Leach (4th year MB ChB, Manchester University), used here with permission.

 Adrenarche (ad-ren-ar-ke) is known to be an ordinary bodily process that happens to boys and girls as they begin to make the transition to being a teenager.
-It is a development that happens before puberty, usually between the ages of 6 and 8.
-During this time certain hormones (biological messengers) begin to increase and may either go unnoticed or can cause changes in the body like new hair growth.
+It is a development that happens before puberty, usually between the ages of 6 and 8 years.
+During this time certain hormones (biological messengers) begin to increase.
+They may either go unnoticed or can cause changes in the body like new hair growth.

 What causes adrenarche to happen?

-On top of the kidneys are a pair of specialised glands called the adrenal glands.
-The adrenal glands produce a few different hormones that cause a wide variety of things to happen in the body including regulating how much salt there is in the body, sending out stress signals and contributing to growth.
+On top of the kidneys is a pair of specialised glands called the adrenal glands.
+The adrenal glands produce a few different hormones that cause a wide variety of things to happen in the body.
+These include regulating how much salt there is in the body, sending out stress signals and contributing to growth.